CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 srun myprog -i input -o output
 ```

-## MPI-based batch jobs

-<-- FIXME add hyperthreading, maybe as a subheader level topic? -->

-The recommended way to is to specify the exact number of nodes and number of tasks per node  with
-`--nodes` and `--ntasks-per-node`, respectively.
-For MPI-only job, use all cores in the node, either
-128 for all physical nodes, or 256 including also the virtual cores (or hyperthreading or SMT).

-!!!
-Note
-    - MPI should **not** be started with _mpirun_ or _mpiexec_, use `srun` instead.
-    - A MPI module has to be loaded in the batch job script for the submission to work properly.

 ## Hybrid batch jobs

 In hybrid jobs, each tasks is allocated several cores.
 Each tasks then uses some other parallelization than MPI to do work.